 to team assistant, and from HR to finance, production, logistics, purchasing, sales and marketing.
 Clients have come from many places and have included large

-Here are three examples of training seminars I have run recently.
+Here are six examples of the types of training I have been involved in.

 English for Asia